 - Since all tokens can be moved, the entire supply is unlocked.

-- Does that mean that CS = TS/MS = 1B MELANIA?
+- Does that mean that CS = TS = MS = 1B $MELANIA?

-- The industry consensus has been to exclude all team/insider allocations from CS.
+- No - The industry consensus has been to exclude all team/insider allocations from CS.

 - Users are able to estimate supply overhang (incremental sell pressure) by calculating the delta between CS and TS and/or UCS).